We help make the financial side of getting a divorce as simple as possible, whilst retaining what you deserve.

 Court cases involving ex-couple cohabitees can not only be time-consuming, costly and complex, but the outcomes, due to the lack of laws designed for cohabiting couples, can be difficult to predict.

 For some cohabiting couples, it may be advisable to enter into a cohabitation agreement.
-Always seek independent legal advice before entering into a contract of this kind.
+Always seek independent legal advice before entering into a contract of this kind as cohabitation agreements are legally binding and often a complex area of family law.

 People use the term common-law wife to describe a woman who has lived with her partner for so long, that she has acquired the same/similar legal rights as someone who is married.
-However, this is not the case.
+However, like the common-law partner meaning, this is not the case.
 Legally, in England and Wales, a common-law wife does not exist.
 No matter how long you cohabit with a partner, you will not acquire the same rights as a married couple unless you get married.

-When an unmarried couple reside in a house which is just in one party’s name, this can cause problems if the relationship were to break down.
-If the couple were married, there is a law which enables the wife to claim a share of the family home, despite the fact it is solely in the husband’s name.
+When an unmarried couple resides in a house that is just in one party’s name, this can cause problems if the relationship were to break down.
+If the couple were married, there is a law that enables the wife to claim a share of the family home, despite the fact it is solely in the husband’s name.
 This law does not apply to a common-law wife.
 In this instance, whether the common-law wife was entitled to a share of the family home would be dealt with by other areas of law, not specifically designed for the break-up of a relationship.

 If, for example, the common-law wife had contributed to the mortgage on the understanding that this would result in them obtaining a share of the house, they may be entitled to a sum of money when the house is sold.